The Giant Whipscorpion is not poisonous, but its arsenal of offensive and defensive weapons make it a creature best looked at and not touched.

-The Giant Whipscorpion looks somewhat like a typical scorpion, but with a cord-like tail instead of a stinger.
-It lacks a stinger and uses its whip-like tail to alert potential predators it is about to defend itself.
-This is a major physical differentiation that makes it easy to distinguish a Whipscorpion from scorpions.
+The Giant Whipscorpion looks somewhat like a typical scorpion, but with a narrow cord-like tail instead of thick curled segments.
+This major anatomical differentiation makes it easy to quickly distinguish a Whipscorpion from true scorpions.
+The Whipscorpion lacks a stinger, but swings its whip-like tail in an effort to communicate that it is about to defend itself.

 Though it does not produce poison, it can secrete a stinky chemical made of acetic acid, the same chemical that comprises vinegar, from the base of the tail.
 This vinegar secretion can cause mild burns to insect predators (or prey) as well as skin irritation and nausea to humans.
-For this reason, this type of Whipscorpion is also called a Vinegaroon.
+For this reason, this type of Whipscorpion is also called a Vinegaroon, and best not handled.

-They are difficult to find because they are mostly nocturnal.
-During the day, they hide under logs, stone or other debris, or they burrow into loose soil or sand.
+Whipscorpions are difficult to find because they are mostly nocturnal.
+During the day, they hide under logs, stones or other debris, or they burrow into loose soil or sand.
 During summer months in wooded areas, they are more active and may be seen in daylight.

 Scientific Name: Mastigoproctus giganteus